I trained in contemporary portraiture and I paint people but I also love to paint objects if I see a connection and a tale to tell.

 A lot of my personal work conveys a sense of loss.
 Not big wailing, gut-wrenching grief but a still, quiet, every day loss that while small, still has the power to blindside, reminding us of our fragility and uncertainty in this world.

 It can be uncomfortable and I invite the viewer to sit with that.

-My work is in private collections internationally and in the UK.
-I am available for commissions and I am interested in collaborations, as well as projects that respond to archives.
+My work is in private collections in Europe and the UK.
+I am available for commissions and I am interested in collaborations as well as projects that respond to archives.

 ‘Unsettling, superbly-crafted work that is intensely personal, at the same time unearthing an atmospheric sense of “otherness” that will resonate with many people.’
 Sadie Lee, Artist